The Innocence of Father Brown: A Collection of Father Brown Stories (Episode Two)

 Carolyn Daughters 3:12

 The Innocence of Father Brown.
 I’m going to talk a little bit about what this book is on the off chance you listener haven’t read it yet.
 If you’ve not read it after the podcast, please get a copy.
-You can even get a free copy if you like on Gutenberg.org.
+You can even read it for free on Gutenberg.org.
 And read this amazing book of Father Brown stories.
 It is stunning.
 In 1908 G. K. Chesterton wrote a well known work of Christian apologetics called orthodoxy.
 In the preface he says the work is an explanation not of whether the Christian faith can be believed but of how he himself personally came to believe it.
 Chesterton saw Christianity as the answer to natural human needs not as an arbitrary truth received from outside the bounds of human experience.
 Chesterton also wrote a series of mystery stories starring a Catholic priest.
 Father Brown is based on Father O’Connor, a priest Chesterton knew.
 One day Chesterton and Father O’Connor were talking to some Cambridge undergrads about philosophy.
 The students admired the priest’s intellect, but dismissed him as being naive about the real world.
 Chesterton said he almost laughed out loud because the priest knew far more about the real world than the Cambridge men.
 As Chesterton writes in a story called “The Blue Cross,” “A man who does next to nothing but here men’s real sins is not likely to be wholly unaware of human evil.”
 Chesterton wrote about domestic murders with human motives.
 These Father Brown stories have an unlikely detective and a limited list of suspects.
 Chesterton’s writing is lovely and his mysteries include philosophical reflections and a moral.
 Father Brown solves crimes by getting inside the criminal mind and the criminal heart.
 He evaluates the human beings instead of investigating external evidence.
 He often seems naive, but hiding behind his plain exterior is an intellect that’s on fire.
 Chesterton called Edgar Allan Poe’s detective stories the best ever written.
 Poet and short story writer Jorge Luis Borges, in turn, called Chesterton Poe’s great disciple.
 Today, we’re excited to talk about The Innocence of Father Brown in our second of two podcasts.
 It’s our first book selection for 2023.
 You can find the entire list of books for 2023 on our website at teatonicandtoxin.com.

 Sarah Harrison 5:38

 We are also super excited to have our first guest, Deb Donner.
 This is our second episode covering the Father Brown stories, but she’s still our first guest.
 If you haven’t heard the first episode, go back and listen to it after this one.
 Deb is a self-described bookaholic.
 Reading is her escape and her inspiration.
 Her current favorite genre is memoir.
 She believes everyone has a unique life story, and she loves hearing other people’s stories.
 Part of her own story, which hopefully we’ll hear more about, involves how she survived being in a religious cult.
 Her mother joined the cult when Deb was 12 years old, and Deb escaped at age 19.
 She finds writing about that experience more healing than therapy.
 Deb also enjoys crafting, and her latest joy is slow-stitching bits of fabric together into fabric stories.
 I want to hear about that, too.
-Deb shares her crafty fun on social media @debbiedonner62.
+Deb shares her crafty fun on social media @debdonner62.
 She shares her experience of being in a cult on social media @letstalkcults.
 Welcome, Deb!

 Deb Donner 6:53